kennytilton/hiringagent/README.md

 # Hiring (Re)agent

-My Javascript/mxWeb&trade; ["AskHN: Who Is Hiring"](https://github.com/kennytilton/whoshiring) browser ported to CLJS/[Reagent](https://github.com/reagent-project/reagent).
 Search and annotate the hundreds of jobs listed every month.

+My Javascript/mxWeb&trade; ["AskHN: Who Is Hiring"](https://github.com/kennytilton/whoshiring) browser ported to CLJS/[re-frame](https://github.com/Day8/re-frame), offered FWIW to `re-frame` noobs everywhere.
+A `re-frame` version is [here](https://github.com/kennytilton/rehiring) and a [Matrix](https://github.com/kennytilton/matrix) version is in progress.

 ![On the IPhone Sim](Iphone.png)

+Moving along...
-If yer just lookin' for work, the JS version is [live here](https://kennytilton.github.io/whoishiring/) grace a GitHub.
+* If yer just lookin' for work, the JS version is [live here](https://kennytilton.github.io/whoishiring/) grace a GitHub.
 Or you can clone this and run it yourself.
 See below for a devops necessity.

-## Development Mode
+* If ya just want to see this CLJS [re-frame](https://github.com/day8/re-frame) version of run locally, jump down to "Run Application".
+* To be fully empowered such that you can scrape a new month's "Who's Hiring?" replies, jump down to "Grab HN Pages".

+### Notable features

+#### The progress bar
+This was harder than anything.
+Reactive systems in general resist flowing change out of long-running batch processes such as parsing a big page of HTML.
+Clever Things(tm) had to be done to structure that work in a way that could fit neatly into the Reagent flow.
+One hack to note is flushing the DOM so the user actually gets to see something.
+(I am looking at you, Mac OS X installs.)

+#### Persistence
+Nothing crazy, but we do demonstrate using `reg-event-fx` to persist user annotations into local storage as they work.

+#### Lotsa interdependent widgets
+Other than that, just a lot of dynamic UI as the user varies inputs.
+Note especially that this is not just a browser: user can "star", hide, flag as applied, and record notes on different listings.

 ### Grab HN Pages
 The app runs off pages curl'ed straight from the HN server.
 So they get out of date (but see below for the script I created to run indefinitely at a specified interval to refresh them).